stablecaps/ice-cat-wrangler/README.md

 1. The image is kept in persistent storage.
 2. Scanning is a non-blocking operation:
-   - Results cannot be returned in the same POST call.
+   - Results cannot therefore be returned in the same POST call.
-   - A results endpoint is needed (should handle single and batch image submission results).
+   - A separate results call is needed (should handle single and batch image submission results).
 3. User can check the result of image scanning:
    - Assume this check can be performed at any time.
    - The client stores a record of: